-How Filestack works
+How Filestack Works

 Infrastructure and Interface

-All Filestack features are currently available over HTTP protocol through the carefully crafted UI integrations (web and native) and APIs.
+All Filestack features are currently available over HTTP protocol through carefully crafted UI integrations (web and native) and APIs.

 Uploads and Storage